yasuoka/stralnumcmp/README.md

 stralnumcmp
 ===========

-An alphanumeric text comparators in C and Perl, which enables sort like
+A comparator for text mixed alphabet and numeric characters in C language and Perl, which enables sort like the followings:
-followings:

     9km
     10km